We increased organic traffic by 180% with minimal costs. The site is now one of the leaders in its niche.

 Considering this fact, we set a regular task to check up on new critical errors.

 There are other issues that appear within SEO optimization for a large website:

-The endless semantic core collection is a common mistake of optimizing such sites.
+The endless semantic core collection is a common mistake of SEO for a travel ticketing website.
 The work can extend over months or even years, bringing no significant results.
 What is more, the company’s budget gets wasted.
 Having such an unpleasant experience with the previous contractor, the client decided to work with Livepage, and it paid off.

 The main tasks:

 As mentioned above, we focus on 20% of the tasks that bring 80% of the result.
-Based on our experience with large sites, we made a plan:
+Based on our experience with SEO for travel ticketing services, we made a plan:

 Below you will find how we implemented each of the points and what results we achieved.

-Making site pages unique is one of the key points in the process of site optimization.
+Making site pages unique is one of the key points in site optimization.
 In the case of a large site with thousands of pages, the right solution is to prepare template recommendations for each particular page type.
 Using variables in template recommendations, you can quickly and efficiently influence the quality of digital marketing for a large travel ticketing website and the SEO performance of many website pages.
 Therefore, this task was of the utmost priority during our cooperation.